AWS Account Management and AWS Organizations - AWS Organizations

 Only a user or role in the Organizations management account can configure a member account as a delegated administrator for Account Management in the organization

-For general instructions on how to configure a delegation policy, see Create or update a resource-based delegation policy.
+For general instructions on how to configure a delegation policy, see Create a resource-based delegation policy with AWS Organizations.

 AWS CLI, AWS API